coq/coq/doc/sphinx/language/gallina-specification-language.rst

 .. cmd:: Variable @ident : @term.

-This command links :token:`term` to the name :token:`ident` in the context of the current section (see Section :ref:`Section` for a description of the section mechanism).
+This command links :token:`term` to the name :token:`ident` in the context of the current section (see Section :ref:`section-mechanism` for a description of the section mechanism).
 When the current section is closed, name :token:`ident` will be unknown and every object using this variable will be explicitly parametrized (the variable is *discharged*).
 Using the ``Variable`` command out of any section is equivalent to using ``Local Parameter``.

 .. exn:: @ident already exists